MicrosoftDocs/semantic-kernel-docs/semantic-kernel/deploy/use-ai-apis-with-api-management.md

     ],
     ```

 3. You can now import the file from step 2 into Azure API Management.
 The full process is described in the [import and publish](/azure/api-management/import-and-publish) article.
-You can also follow the steps below to import your file:

-    1. In the Azure portal, navigate to your API Management instance.
-    2. Select **APIs** from the left-hand menu.
-    3. Select **OpenAPI** tile.
-    4. In the Create from OpenAPI specification window, select Full.
-    5. Upload the API definition file you edited in step 2 by selecting **Select a file**.
-    6. Populate the required **Title** and **Description** fields.
-    7. Select **Create**.

 4. Finally, [edit the inbound policy](/azure/api-management/set-edit-policies) so your API adds the `api-key` header to your request.

-    Follow these steps to add the `api-key` header to your request:

     1. Navigate to your API Management instance and select **APIs** from the left-hand menu.
     2. Select your API from the list of APIs.
     3. Select the **Design** tab.